brightway-lca/brightway-documentation/README.md

 ## Manual

+### Updating the Build Environment

+The build environment (packages and versions used by Sphinx to build the documentation) is defined in the [Conda environment file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) [`./environment.yml`](environment.yml).

+Package versions are "pinned" to ensure that the documentation is always built with the same versions.
+Otherwise, chagnes in one of the packages might break the build.
+Package versions are _not_ updated automatiaclly.
+In doing so, we are following [the recommendation by the community](https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/index.html#user-guide):

+> \[The pydata-sphinx-theme\] is still under active development, and we make no promises about the stability of any specific HTML structure, CSS variables, etc. Make these customizations at your own risk, and pin versions if you’re worried about breaking changes!

+ To update the package versions, edit the file and test the build locally, before pushing the changes to the remote.

+### Updating the Example Gallery

-### Working with Git Submodules
+### Updating Git Submodules

-#### Updating your Submodules

 What if you want to update the [docstrings](https://en.wikipedia.org/wiki/Docstring) of a Brightway package (eg. `bw2data`) and check if they render correctly in the documentation?
-You can do this by updating the submodule `brightway2-data`.
+You can do this by updating the submodule `brightway2-data` and building the documentation:

 1. Use the [`git submodule set-url`](https://git-scm.com/docs/git-submodule#Documentation/git-submodule.txt-set-url--ltpathgtltnewurlgt) command to update the URL of the submodule:

 > [!NOTE]
 > Replace `brightway2-data` with the name of the submodule you want to update. \
-> Replace `https://github.com/michaelweinold/brightway2-data` with the URL of the submodule you want to update.
+> Replace `https://github.com/(...))` with the URL of the submodule you want to update.

 ```bash
 git submodule set-url brightway2-data https://github.com/michaelweinold/brightway2-data